zhinst/zhinst-labber/docs/source/features/modules.rst

     Even though the DAQ module has a history feature the result quantities only contain the latest traces.
-It is however possible to save the results, including older traces, using the save feature in the history section.
+It is however possible to save the results, including older traces by using the save feature in the history section.

 .. note::